 Mosquito color can vary significantly, but most mosquitoes in the Portland/Vancouver metro area are brown, gray, silver, or black.

-Most people are familiar with mosquitoes as they frequently hover and then bite humans.
-They are winged insects that extend a needle-like proboscis into humans to extract blood.
+Most people are familiar with mosquitoes as they frequently hover around and then bite humans.
+They are winged insects that insert a needle-like proboscis into human skin to extract blood.

 ARE MOSQUITOES HARMFUL?